 He looked at her as he studied her appearance; she was wearing a red-colored formfitting Donatella Versace gown that barely covered enough of her to keep herself decent in public.
-It was so short that it could barely be called a gown, it was just long enough to cover her backside, and it clung to the woman’s ample bosom.
+It was so short that it could barely be called a gown, it was just long enough to cover her backside, and it also clung to the woman’s ample chest.

 As his eyes fell down her voluptuous form, he marveled at how well toned her legs were.
-About the only thing that made her outfit look anywhere close to being tasteful were the black opaque tights that she wore on her legs that, if you asked Gregory, only served to make her look better in his mind.
+About the only thing that made her outfit look anywhere close to being tasteful were the black tights that she wore on her legs that, if you asked Gregory, only served to make her look better in his mind.

 He brought his eyes up and noticed her hair; her hair was long, so long that it nearly went down the entire length of her back and it was colored the most sensual color of burgundy red.
 Her skin was a perfect olive colored complexion, her eyes were a perfect color of blue, and her lips were full and plump that also had a most sinful color of red lipstick.